-Esophageal spasms occur with non-cardiac chest pain, which is located retrosternally and radiates to the back.
+Esophageal spasms occur with non-cardiac chest pain, located in the retrosternal, and radiate to the back.

-Patients also complain of dysphagia that is characterized by difficulty swallowing several seconds after starting a swallow, a feeling of food clogging and regurgitation.
-There is also a globus or knot feeling in the throat, and many patients suffer from heartburn.
+Patients also complain of dysphagia, characterized by difficulty swallowing several seconds after starting a swallow, a feeling of food clogging, and regurgitation.
+There is also a global knot in the throat, and many patients suffer from heartburn.

 The symptoms are intermittent and vary in frequency and intensity.
-The pain can be caused by particular foods and beverages.
+Particular foods and beverages can cause pain.

 Diagnosis of diffuse spasm

-There is no laboratory marker that can help in the diagnosis of these conditions.
+No laboratory marker can help in the diagnosis of these conditions.

-If the symptoms are suggestive of gastroesophageal reflux, empirical treatment can be started.
+If the symptoms suggest gastroesophageal reflux, empirical treatment can be started.

 Barium swallow studies